Working together in partnership

 • Research

-Educational Psychologists work mostly in schools, but also in pre-school settings at at home.
-They can work with children and young people directly or with teachers and other adults on a child or young persons behalf.
+Educational Psychologists work mostly in schools, but also in preschool settings at home.
+They can work with children and young people directly or with teachers and other adults on a child or young person’s behalf.

 Their main task is to help with issues that are causing problems or concerns to children.
 These can be about learning, behaviour, social interactions or emotional well-being